Classification of high-dimensional data with spiked covariance matrix structure: Abstract

 \section{Abstract}

-We study the classification problem for high-dimensional data with $n$ observations on $p$ features where the $p \times p$ covariance matrix $\Sigma$ exhibits a spiked eigenvalues structure and the vector $\zeta$, given by the difference between the {\em whitened} mean vectors, is sparse with sparsity at most $s$.
-We propose an adaptive classifier (adaptive with respect to the sparsity $s$) that first performs dimension reduction on the feature vectors prior to classification in the dimensionally reduced space, i.e., the classifier whitened the data, then screen the features by keeping only those corresponding to the $s$ largest coordinates of $\zeta$ and finally apply Fisher linear discriminant on the selected features.
+We study the classification problem for high-dimensional data with $n$ observations on $p$ features where the $p \times p$ covariance matrix $\Sigma$ exhibits a spiked eigenvalue structure and the vector $\zeta$, given by the difference between the {\em whitened} mean vectors, is sparse.
+We analyze an adaptive classifier (adaptive with respect to the sparsity $s$) that first performs dimension reduction on the feature vectors prior to classification in the dimensionally reduced space, i.e., the classifier whitens the data, then screens the features by keeping only those corresponding to the $s$ largest coordinates of $\zeta$ and finally applies Fisher linear discriminant on the selected features.
 Leveraging recent results on entrywise matrix perturbation bounds for covariance matrices, we show that the resulting classifier is Bayes optimal whenever $n \rightarrow \infty$ and $s \sqrt{n^{-1} \ln p} \rightarrow 0$.
-Experimental results on real and synthetic data sets indicate that the proposed classifier is competitive with existing state-of-the-art methods while also selecting a smaller number of features.
+Notably, our theory also guarantees Bayes optimality for the corresponding quadratic discriminant analysis (QDA).
+Experimental results on real and synthetic data further indicate that the proposed approach is competitive with state-of-the-art methods while operating on a substantially lower-dimensional representation.